If you’re a meat lover, this braised beef short ribs recipe served over creamy Yukon gold mashed potatoes is the perfect fall-off-the-bone recipe!

-Before slow cookers were around, you braised things which is just as easy with the same amount of control.
+Before slow cookers were around, you braised things which are just as easy with the same amount of control.
 Don’t get me wrong I like slow cookers, but I’m also a bit of traditionalist when it comes to cooking.

 Once those beef short ribs and vegetables are golden brown and coated in tomato paste you then want to deglaze with some red wine.
 The wine will provide a ton of body and flavor to this recipe and make it that much richer.

-After the wine is added, add in some good beef stock, hopefully you have some homemade lying around but if not it’s still all good.
+After the wine is added, add in some good beef stock, hopefully, you have some homemade lying around but if not it’s still all good.
 Now here comes the second most important part to this recipe, seasoning the braising liquid.

-The braising liquid is what will further enhance and flavor your ribs so you have to season it well with salt and pepper so that when they are cooking it the liquid that penetrates it will be completely full flavored.
+The braising liquid is what will further enhance and flavor your ribs so you have to season it well with salt and pepper so that when they are cooking it the liquid that penetrates it will be completely full-flavored.

 This portion is so crucial so don’t forget it.

-In addition to the salt and pepper, I usually finish off the braising liquid and the meat with some diced tomatoes, bay leaves, fresh thyme sprigs and Italian parsley.
+In addition to the salt and pepper, I usually finish off the braising liquid and the meat with some diced tomatoes, bay leaves, fresh thyme sprigs, and Italian parsley.

-These things will also help add flavor to the them and round it out a bit for balance.
+These things will also help add flavor to them and round it out a bit for balance.
 Add the top onto the pot, bring it down to a low simmer and cook for about 2 ½ to 3 hours for a delicious fall-off-the-bone braised beef short rib recipe!

 There really is no trick here, just make sure to not over-boil them and then add in whatever you want to help make them creamy.